- The name of the Association shall be the Constitutional and Administrative Law Bar Association, to be known as ALBA.

 - Membership of the Association shall be open to any Member of the Bar of England and Wales interested in Administrative Law and such persons who shall be appointed Honorary Members of the Committee.
-Associate Membership of the Association shall be open to any lawyer (other than a Member of the Bar) interested in Administrative Law.
+Associate Membership of the Association shall be open to any person interested in Administrative Law or to any approved organisation recognised pursuant to clauses 14 and 15 below.

 - The objects of the Association shall be: